magicmark/prisma-introspect-renamer-saver/README.md

 `pirs` addresses this by allowing you to declare the diffs you want to apply in a YAML file.
-After each time `$ prisma introspect` is run, we can now run `$ yarn pirs` to automatically rename the fields, without having to do it by hand all over again.
+After each time `$ prisma introspect` is run, we can now run `$ yarn pirs` to magically rename the fields, without having to do it by hand all over again.
 (Think of this as a fancy patch file).

 ## Example